Adversarial Preliminary Hearing – Forfeiture

 In a forfeiture proceeding, due process requires the state to establish probable cause to believe the property was used in the commission of a crime.
 Department of Law Enforcement v.
 Real Property, 588 So.2d 957 (Fla.
 1991).

-The agency can show probable cause for belief that the property subject to forfeiture “based upon a reasonable ground for belief that it was furnished or intended to be furnished in exchange for drugs.'”
+The agency can show probable cause for belief that the property is subject to forfeiture “based upon a reasonable ground for belief that it was furnished or intended to be furnished in exchange for drugs.'”
 Lobo v.
 Metro-Dade Police Department, 505 So.2d 621 (Fla.
 3d DCA 1987).

 This determination of probable cause involves the question of whether, under the totality of the facts presented, the information relied upon by the government is adequate and sufficiently reliable to warrant the belief by a reasonable person that a violation of the Forfeiture Act has occurred.
 Id.